CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

     ((TreeNode<K,V>)e).split(this, newTab, j, oldCap);
 ```

-If there is only one Node in a bucket, find its new index and copy; if this bucket uses a red-black tree, do related operations (will not be discussed here).
+If there is only one Node inside a bucket, find its new index and copy; if this bucket uses a red-black tree, do related operations (will not be discussed here).

 ```java
 Node<K,V> loHead = null, loTail = null;